Falco90/p2p-agent/README.md

 ---
 ## Chat Messages

-Chat messages are normal communication messages with only text.
+Chat messages are normal communication messages between agents sent though AXL nodes with only text.

 ## Service requests and Orders

 Service requests lead to the creation of an `Order` sequence.
 This is a deterministic sequence of events representing a transaction between two agents.
 The process follow the following order of `OrderEvents`:

-SERVICE_REQUEST - a new service request was made by the buyer ORDER_ACCEPTED - the seller accepts the service request.
+1. SERVICE_REQUEST - a new service request was made by the buyer
+2. ORDER_ACCEPTED - the seller accepts the service request.
 This prompts a payment from the buyer to the seller where a transaction hash is sent as proof
-PAYMENT_CONFIRMED - the seller confirms the transaction hash and marks the order is paid ORDER_COMPLETED - the order is completed
+3. PAYMENT_CONFIRMED - the seller confirms the transaction hash and marks the order is paid
+4. ORDER_COMPLETED - the order is completed